Top 5 Bourbon Distilleries Near Lexington KY

 Distance from Lexington: 26 miles (30 minutes) Best for: History buffs, free tours, and hunting for allocated bottles

-Buffalo Trace is legendary—and not just because it produces some of the most sought-after bourbons in the world (Pappy Van Winkle, anyone?).
-This distillery has been continuously operating through Prohibition, two World Wars, and over 200 years of American history.
+Buffalo Trace is legendary, and not just because it produces some of the most sought-after bourbons in the world (Pappy Van Winkle, anyone?).
+This is one of the oldest continuously operating distilleries in America, having run through Prohibition, two World Wars, and over 200 years of history.
 The grounds are massive, the tour is free, and there's always something interesting happening here.

 What Makes It Special